 1. Sell your old office furniture

-Many startups will use moving to a new office as an opportunity to completely redecorate.
+Many startups use moving to a new office as an opportunity to completely redecorate.
 New chairs, new desks, and even new computers could replace your old furniture and equipment at your new place of work.

 If getting rid of any old office furniture is already part of your plan, consider selling it on to help you recover the costs of your move.
 If you have the time, you can sell the equipment yourself on eBay.
 For an easier solution, some clearance companies will offer to sell any unwanted items for you and offset the income against the overall price.